Lakneswaran/react_JS/README.md

 - Model where is our Business logic, View where is our UI, Controller control model and view.
 - Flux : Application architecture designed ro built client-side web apps.
 A design pattern
 - Redux : Open-source JS library used for creating the UI.
 It generally allows with React & angular
 - development.
-The redux takes teh idea of flux design pattern and creating an Open-source library.
+The redux takes the idea of flux design pattern and creating an Open-source library.
 - Redux can be used in React, angular in other library(JS).
 - With learning flux, we can also built similar like redux.
 - Structure and Data Flow of Flux : Action - Dispatcher - store - View. same as redux.